 If you can already anticipate a problem with a view, discuss it with the neighbor before you purchase the land to gauge his amenability toward trimming or even removing the tree.

 If the land has no current view easement from a neighboring property (a view easement is a written agreement by owners of adjacent property not to obstruct your view), inquire about the opportunity to purchase one, or the neighbor's willingness to agree at no cost.
 Before you ask about obtaining a view easement, carefully consider what you're willing to pay for the continuing benefit of an unobstructed view.

-Resolving a dispute with a neighbor can usually be best accomplished when you are clear about your rights.
+Resolving a dispute with a neighbor can usually be best accomplished when you're clear about your rights.
 Knowing the law can prevent unnecessary arguments and encourage a reasonable resolution.
-Contact a local attorney for a free initial case review to discuss your complaints and learn more about the local laws.
+Contact a local real estate attorney to discuss your complaints and learn more about the local laws.